Sofia-Bourdon/Botanica-Essentials/README.md

 - The wishlist is accessible on every page via the top right corner "black heart" button.
 This feature allows users to preselect products for purchase or save them for later.

-- A "hearted" product can also be removed by going to the wishlist page and clicking on "remove"
+- A "hearted" product can also be removed by going to the wishlist page and clicking on "remove".

 **Shopping Bag**